toolleeo/cli-apps/README.md

 Clients for chat and other instant messaging protocols, e.g., IRC, Discord, Mattermost, Matrix, Slack, Telegram, Reddit.

+* [devzat](https://github.com/quackduck/devzat) - Custom SSH server that takes you to a chat instead of a shell prompt.
 * [Discordo](https://github.com/ayn2op/discordo) - A lightweight, secure, and feature-rich Discord terminal client.
 * [finch](http://www.pidgin.im/) - IM program supporting many protocols, including Yahoo!, AIM, IRC, or WLM; comes with the `Pidgin` project.
 * [GNU Freetalk](https://www.gnu.org/software/freetalk/) - A console based chat client for Jabber and other XMPP servers.
 It has context sensitive auto-completion for buddy names, commands, and even ordinary English words.